Ed Helms: Television

-In February 2007, NBC announced that Helms had been promoted to series regular on The Office, and in February 2010 Helms was added to the show's opening credits.
+In February 2007, NBC announced that Helms had been promoted to series regular on The Office.
+In February 2010, Helms was added to the show's opening credits.
 He quickly became a solidifying part of the cast, and one of the show's producers.
 In June 2009, in an interview with National Public Radio, he said that, like his character Andy Bernard, he had an interest in a cappella music.

 Helms has also appeared on such television shows as The Mindy Project, Wilfred, NTSF:SD:SUV, Tanner on Tanner, Childrens Hospital, Arrested Development, and Cheap Seats, and in various Comedy Central specials.
 He was the celebrity guest on the August 3, 2015 survival-skills reality show Running Wild with Bear Grylls, coming to grips with his fear of heights on the Colorado Mountains.
 He has done commercial voiceover work in campaigns for Burger King, Doritos, Hotels.com, Sharp Aquos, and Advair asthma medication.
 He voices Neil the Angel, a character on Cartoon Network's Weighty Decisions series.
 He plays guitar, banjo, piano, as well as a sitar, in some of his entertainment performances.

-He co-created the Peacock sitcom Rutherford Falls with Sierra Teller Ornelas (now showrunner) and Michael Schur.
+He co-created the Peacock sitcom Rutherford Falls with Sierra Teller Ornelas (also the showrunner) and Michael Schur.